dwighthubbard/hostlists/README.txt

 Description
-Hostlists is a python module and command line utility that handles getting lists of hosts from various systems and syntaxes.
+Hostlists is a python module and command line utility that handles getting lists of hosts from various systems.
 Hostlists supports plugins allowing additional backend support to be added.

 hostlists has 2 components: